 From the North, take Highway 1 South towards Santa Cruz.
 Take a left onto Bay, going up to the UC campus.
 Follow the remainder of the directions above.

 *Some browsers have trouble rendering PDF files.
-If you are having troubles, please Right-Click (Windows/Mac) or Control-Click (Mac) to download and save the file to your desktop.
+If you are having troubles, please Right-Click (Windows/Mac) or Control-Click (Mac) to download and save the file to your desktop and open from there*

 About Sanctuary Advisory Council